Timeweb

 - The scope of the bug bounty program is limited to technical vulnerabilities in the company's services.
 If you encounter problems that have nothing to do with security, please contact customer support.

-- If you detect a 0-day or 1-day vulnerability for which an official patch was released less than a week ago, the bounty is paid at the discretion of the Timeweb security team and considered on a case-by-case basis.
+- If you discover a 0-day or 1-day vulnerability for which an official patch was released less than a week ago, your report will be considered on an individual basis and may be awarded with a bounty at the discretion of the Timeweb security team.

 Testing rules